 Landscape in the Chilterns

-In 2015 Charlotte Rowe Garden Design won the tender to design and create a large landscape around a new house being built outside Henley in Oxfordshire.
-The land on which the house was built stretches to around six acres and lies high up within an Area of Outstanding Natural Beauty with spectacular views to the East over the Chilterns.
-The house, gardens and surrounding landscapes were completed at the end of 2018.
+Charlotte Rowe Garden Design won a tender to design and create a large landscape around a new house being built outside Henley in Oxfordshire.
+The land on which the house was to be built stretches to around six acres and lies high up within an Area of Outstanding Natural Beauty with spectacular views over the Chilterns.
+The house, gardens and surrounding landscapes were completed within three years.